kotliluk/rachel/README.md

 The **About** button navigates to the application GitHub repository.

-### Tips

-You can use C-style line (rest of the line after '//') or block (all between '/\*' and '\*/') comments in expressions.

-You can use Ctrl+Enter in the relation table to load the current relation.
-In the expression textarea, you can use Ctrl+Enter to evaluate the current expression.

-All tabulators loaded into the application in files are replaced by four spaces.
-In case you are editing the files outside Rachel, we recommend using spaces to ensure expected indenting.
-Also, do not insert text with tabulators by Ctrl+V.

-In formal Relational algebra, all conditions must contain comparison (==, >, <, ...).
-In Rachel, we can use boolean values can directly (e.g., "BooleanColumn" not "BooleanColumn == true").
-Anyway, we recommend using the full comparison in theta joins to receive expected suggestions behavior.

-You can use drag-and-drop to move relations and expressions in their menus.

 ## Relational algebra

 ### Notation

-Rachel uses simplified RA notation (not scientific).
+Rachel uses simplified RA notation.
 It is easier to write and more readable.

 Example - projection of columns Name and Address of a relation Human:
 - simplified notation: Human\[Name, Address\]
-- scientific notation: π<sub>Name, Address</sub>(Human)
+- basic notation (for comparison): π<sub>Name, Address</sub>(Human)

 ### Null values